 Jeeps can be charged using different electric vehicle service equipment (EVSE) charging at different speeds.
-There are currently two main Jeep charger types, which include Jeep Level 1 Charger and Jeep Level 2 Charger which use a J1772 connector.
+There are currently two main Jeep charger types, which include the Jeep Level 1 Charger and Jeep Level 2 Charger which use a J1772 connector.

-Although a Level 3 charger that uses Direct Current Fast Charging (DCFC) exists, they are mainly used in Battery Electric Vehicles (BEVs) which bypassed the onboard charger to charge the battery directly, Level 3 charger contains a different type of plug connector (CCS connector) that doesn’t fit on a Jeep, the different plugs and sockets of the Level 1 Charger, Level 2 charger and Level 3 charger are shown in the image below.
+Although a Level 3 charger that uses Direct Current Fast Charging (DCFC) exists, they are mainly used in Battery Electric Vehicles (BEVs) which bypass the onboard charger to charge the battery directly, Level 3 charger contains a different type of plug connector (CCS connector) that doesn’t fit on a Jeep, the different plugs and sockets of the Level 1 Charger, Level 2 charger and Level 3 charger are shown in the image below.

 Since Jeeps only support Level 1 and Level 2 Chargers with J1772 connectors, this will be our main focus for this article, and we will highlight in depth the two types of chargers, how they differ, their application, their charging speeds, and costs.